OlekSt/MilestoneProjectOne/README.md

 5. As a potential client, I am able to access her social media (Instagram, Facebook, LinkedIn), so that I can do further research and keep up-to-date with current projects.
     * There is a footer on each page that navigates to both Instagram, Facebook and LinkedIn pages of the company.

-6. If i need, I have immediate access to the valid license from the Aviatino Authority.
+6. If i need, I have immediate access to the valid license from the Aviation Authority.
-    * There is a link in the footer on each page, where i can see the license fro the Civil Aviation Authority, its validity and other details.
+    * There is a link in the footer on each page, where I can see the license from the Civil Aviation Authority, its validity and other details.

 7. As a potential client, I can see what kind of projects the company implemented.
     * There is a list of projects with pictures, objectives, and descriptions.
     * These are complimented by a gallery of best shots to showcase the high artistic quality and provide idea about the level of experience of the company.

 8. As a potential client and a business, the overall layout of the website enables me to visualise how  photographs can be used for a great visual aid to sell real estate, advertise a historical building, promote a tourist destination, or do an aerial inspection of a power station.
-    * Minmum number of other colors (logo, menu, buttons, links, social media icons, etc) were chosen on purpose not to distract attention from the photos.
-Soft, subdued colors were chosen to create section sepration and visual balance.
+    * Minimum number of other colours (logo, menu, buttons, links, social media icons, etc) were chosen on purpose not to distract attention from the photos.
+Soft, subdued colours were chosen to create section separation and visual balance.
 The color for log was chosen based on the colors of the river on the hero image.
-Then matching colors' pallete was created to play together.
+Then matching colours' pallete was created to play together.
-    * Overall design was done on the basis of thirds, both horizontal and vertical: horizontally the Home page, for example, has three horizontal section: 1.hero image, 2. main section (About + Serices), 3.footer.
+    * Overall design was done on the basis of thirds, both horizontal and vertical: horizontally the Home page, for example, has three horizontal section: 1.hero image, 2. main section (About + Services), 3.footer.
 Vertically, the hero image covers the whole width, the main section is split into 1/3 and 2/3, and the footer into 3 parts.
 This additionally creates a diagonal line going from the Logo to the bottom-right corner of the website.
     * Minimum number of other items were added to the page, in order to keep main focus on the photos, and supporting texts.

 8. As a potential client and a business with time constraints, I can use the contact form quickly and intuitively to contact the company.